Loading...

 This shows how urban sprawl is changing not just the size of Jakarta, but also the function of surrounding land from food production to manufacturing and residential use.

-While this brings jobs and economic growth, it also raises concerns about the loss of farmland, pressure on infrastructure, and environmental sustainability.
+While this brings jobs and economic growth, it also raises concerns about the loss of farmland, pressure on infrastructure and environmental sustainability.

-But the challenges are that it leads to the loss of valuable farmland, especially rice fields, which affect local food production.
+But the challenges are that it leads to the loss of valuable farmland, especially rice fields which affect local food production.

 So while growth at the edge of Jakarta supports economic development, it also brings serious environmental and social challenges that must be managed through better planning and infrastructure.

-Do you think the benefits of growth are worth the problems?
-Pause the video here whilst you have a think, and press Play when you're ready to continue.
+Pause the video here whilst you have a think and press play when you're ready to continue.

-Fantastic, let's hear some answers.
+Let's hear some answers.

-One student said, "Yes, because it creates jobs and homes, but services need improving."
-Well done if you came up with something similar.
+One student said, "Yes, because it creates jobs and homes, but services need improving.

 I would like you to identify who is correct.

-Pause the video here whilst you attempt this task, and press Play when you're ready to continue.
+Pause the video here whilst you attempt this task and press play when you're ready to continue.

 I would now like you to explain why.

-Pause the video here, and press Play when you're ready to continue.
+Pause the video here and press play when you're ready to continue.

-This has led to the conversion of rural land into industrial estates, transport infrastructure, and housing developments just like Cikarang.
+This has led to the conversion of rural land into industrial estates, transport infrastructure, and housing developments just like in Cikarang.

-True or false?
 Urban growth at Jakarta's edge only creates jobs and housing and does not cause any problems.
-Pause the video here whilst you attempt this task, and press Play when you're ready to continue.

-Excellent, this statement is false.
+This statement is false.

 I would like you to explain why.

-Pause the video here, and press Play to continue.
+Pause the video here and press play to continue.

-Excellent, the reason why it's false is because while growth at the edge of Jakarta does create jobs and housing, it also creates problems such as pollution from industry, loss of farmland, and pressure on public services like healthcare and sanitation.
+The reason why it's false is because while growth at the edge of Jakarta does create jobs and housing, it also creates problems such as pollution from industry, loss of farmland, and pressure on public services like healthcare and sanitation.

 I would like you to decide whether each of the statements below is true or false.

-Pause the video here whilst you attempt this task, and press Play when you're ready to continue.
+Pause the video here whilst you attempt this task and press play when you're ready to continue.

-Excellent, before we check our answers, I would like you to complete one more task.
+Before we check our answers, I would like you to complete one more task.

 I'd like you to use examples from different parts of the city in your answer.

-Pause the video here whilst you attempt this task, and press Play when you're ready to continue.
+Pause the video here whilst you attempt this task and press play when you're ready to continue.

-Excellent, let's check our answers.
+Let's check our answers.

 For the first task, I asked you to decide whether each statement either was true or false.